Identities of sum of two PI-algebras in the case of positive characteristic: Introduction

-An $\FF$-algebra $B$ is said to {\it almost} satisfy some property if there exists a two-sided ideal $I$ of $B$ of finite codimension which satisfies this property.
-In 2008 M. Kepczyk~\cite{Kepczyk14} established that if $R_1$ and $R_2$ are almost nilpotent $\FF$-algebras, then $R$ is also a nilpotent $\FF$-algebra.
-In a recent preprint~\cite{Kepczyk14} M. Kepczyk extended the mentioned result to the case of arbitrary identities $f_1,f_2$ with the following property: the conjecture by Beidar and Mikhalev holds for all rings $R_1$, $R_2$ satisfing $f_1$ and $f_2$, respectively.
+An $\FF$-algebra $B$ is said to \emph{almost} satisfy some property if there exists a two-sided ideal $I$ of $B$ of finite codimension that satisfies this property.
+In 2008 M.~K\c{e}pczyk~\cite{Kepczyk08} established that if $R_1$ and $R_2$ are almost nilpotent $\FF$-algebras, then $R$ is also an almost nilpotent $\FF$-algebra.
+In a recent paper~\cite{Kepczyk15} M.~K\c{e}pczyk has extended the previous result as follows.
+Consider two identities $f_1$ and $f_2$ such that Beidar--Mikhalev's Problem has a positive solution for all algebras $R_1$, $R_2$ satisfying $f_1$ and $f_2$, respectively.
+Then any algebra $A=A_1+A_2$ with subalgebras $A_1$ and $A_2$ almost satisfying identities $f_1$ and $f_2$, respectively, is a PI-algebra.

-In Corollary~\ref{cor1} we improve the known upper bounds (see~\cite{BahturinGiambruno94}) on the degree of identity of $R$ over a field of positive characteristic.
-In Corollary~\ref{cor2} we show that the results of~\cite{BahturinGiambruno94} hold in case $R_1$ and $R_2$ almost satisfy the following property: there are $k$ and $i=1,2$ such that $(R_1R_2)^k\subset R_i$.
-The main result of this paper unites Corollary~\ref{cor1} and~\ref{cor2} (see Theorem~\ref{theo}).